aerobatic/website/content/blog/2017-02-20-hosting-phenomic.md

 ## Preview your Site

 Use `npm start` to preview your site in your browser.
-Phenomic includes hot-reloading
+Phenomic includes hot-reloading.
+The web page updates automatically whenever you make changes in your editor.

 ## Build the Site

 Building a Phenomic site is simply `npm run build`.
-This makes your website into the `dist` folder
+This makes your website into the `dist` folder.

 ## Deploy to Aerobatic